IvayloIvanov/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Step3Documentation/ActionController.rst

 initializeAction
 ::::::::::::::::

-The content of this action is up to you: all all of the code in this action will be executed before EVERY specific action method.
+The content of this action is up to you: all of the code in this action will be executed before EVERY specific action method.

 initializeXXXAction